 The FHA version of this type of construction loan requires the borrower and lender to work together to establish a plan for the project including estimated completion times, interest rates, budgets, and more.

 Some borrowers aren’t interested in FHA home loans since they have other options; do qualifying military veterans have a VA loan version of the FHA One Time Close Mortgage?
 The answer is yes.

 The VA One-Time Close / Single-Close Construction Loan Program

-VA construction loans have, on paper, long been available to eligible borrowers who meet VA loan time-in-service minimum requirements.
+VA construction loans have long been available to eligible borrowers who meet VA loan time-in-service minimum requirements.
 But the instructions for participating lenders wasn’t as extensive and seemed to discourage lenders and borrowers from taking advantage of this option.
 However, in 2018 updates to the VA lenders guide offers more detailed guidance.